nalsi/Info813/Report_3.md

 than the 2-cluster solution (and 4-cluster and 5-cluster solutions),
 pseudo-F statistic was calculated below.
-Because the 3-cluster solution's pseudo-F value is much higher than 2-cluster solution, it could support the conclusion that 3-cluster solution is a better one, at least in terms of the within-group heterogeneity.
+Because the 3-cluster solution's pseudo-F value is much higher than 2-cluster solution, it could support the conclusion that 3-cluster solution is a better one in terms of the within-group heterogeneity.

 <table style="width:38%;">
 <colgroup>